totoygamingyt/roblox-web-apis/README.md

 <details><summary>Get the file of an asset</summary>

 * https://assetdelivery.roblox.com/v1/asset?id=1818
-  * Also accepts userAssetId
+  * Also accepts userAssetId in place of id
 </details>

 <details><summary>Get the file of a specific version of an asset</summary>

 * https://assetdelivery.roblox.com/v1/asset?id=1818&version=1
-  * Also accepts userAssetId
+  * Also accepts userAssetId in place of id
 </details>

 #### Product APis